Updated March 2023

 The book summary is an essential part of your query, but sometimes it’s the cold, hard numbers that seal the deal.
 If you are writing a query letter to pitch your novel, memoir, or nonfiction book to a literary agent, including certain positive statistics will demonstrate what a fantastic investment you are.
 Writer’s Relief reveals the numbers you might want to include in your query letter:

-9 Writer Statistics That Literary Agents Love To See In Query Letters
+9 Writer Statistics That Literary Agents Love To See In Query Letters in 2023

 The number of friends and followers you have on social media.
 Having a growing number of fans and followers demonstrates that you are building a lively following on social media, and that you will be a dedicated partner in the promotion of your own writing.
 Don’t worry if your numbers aren’t huge; the quality of your social media interactions matters much more than total number of your followers.
 Everyone has to start somewhere!